Professor Eric Heinze discusses the complexities of the role of the state in understandings of history and the ambiguity of this in some legal systems

 Arbitration is the best way to resolve international construction disputes, global research among in-house counsel has found.
 However, recent research conducted by Queen Mary University of London in partnership with Pinsent Masons identified scope for improvements in efficiency at all stages of the arbitral process.

-Dr Davor Jancic appointed an Academic Fellow of the Inner Temple
+Dr Davor Jancic appointed as an Academic Fellow of the Inner Temple

 29 November 2019